Types of Buyers

 Types Of Buyers

-When selling a business, it is important to know who the buyers are for privately-held businesses and why they buy.
-Understanding who the buyers are and their respective acquisition criteria equals better preparedness when the time comes to sell.
+When selling a business, knowing who the buyers are for privately-held companies and why they buy is essential.
+Understanding who the buyers are and their respective acquisition criteria equal better selling preparedness.
 Having realistic expectations and understanding the factors that drive value in the marketplace is key to a successful sale.
-Proper valuation and presentation to the most likely buyers are crucial to achieving a sale for the best price in the shortest time frame possible.
+Proper valuation and presentation to the most likely buyers are crucial to achieving a deal for the best price in the shortest time frame possible.

 There are three main categories of buyers of privately-held small to midsize businesses: